Skip to main content

 Grand Island, Nebraska · FDIC Cert #29476

-Home Fs&la of Grand Island is an FDIC-insured bank (Certificate #29476) with $466M in total assets and $395M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Home Fs&la of Grand Island, an FDIC-insured bank (Certificate #29476) with $466M in total assets and $395M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Grand Island, Nebraska, the bank maintains a Tier 1 capital ratio of 16.62% (Well-Capitalized) and a nonperforming loan ratio of 0.16%.
-BankHealthData assigns a composite Health Grade of B (79/100).
+BankHealthData assigns a composite Health Grade of B (79/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Home Fs&la of Grand Island (FDIC cert 29476) is a community bank — $466M in total assets, $395M in deposits, serving the Grand Island, Nebraska area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.